 - Blue Daisy – Represents your softer side and your emotions.

 - White Daisy – Represents innocence.

-Sunflower – The sunflower is one of the most distinguished flowers in the entire world although the sunflower is not one of the main stream tattoos, it is still quite a popular choice especially by women but some men do choose sunflower tattoo also.
-The sunflower was named after the sun because of its appearance, as it has bright golden petals with a dark centre and the main meaning behind the sunflower is the sun therefore it can represent life and energy.
-The sunflower tattoo comes in a variety of different designs, some can be added with other flowers or can include the stem and leaf petals.
-One of the best things about having this particular design is that it is so colorful, even if you have the sunflower with other designs, the sunflower will always stand out.
+This is one of the most distinguished flowers in the entire world.
+Although the sunflower is not a main stream tattoo, it is still quite a popular choice.
+Especially by women but some men do choose sunflower tattoo as well.
+The sunflower was named after the sun because of its appearance.
+As it has bright golden petals with a dark centre.
+The main meaning behind the sunflower is the sun therefore it can represent life and energy.
+The sunflower tattoo comes in a variety of different designs.
+Some can be added with other flowers, can include the stem or leaf petals.
+One of the best things about having this particular design is that it is so colorful.
+Even if you have the sunflower with other designs, the sunflower will always stand out.

 Birth Month Flowers

 September – Aster

 November – Chrysanthemum